noeyheadb/chipwhisperer-lite-wrapper/README.md

 # chipwhisperer-lite-wrapper <img src="https://img.shields.io/badge/Code%20line-0.4k-f39fff"></img>
 `chipwhisperer-lite-wrapper` is a simple [chipwhisperer](https://github.com/newaetech/chipwhisperer) wrapper, which makes it more easy to measure the power traces.
-It is only for `ChipWhisperer®-Lite`, not suitable for other upper and lower models.
+It is only for [`ChipWhisperer®-Lite`](https://rtfm.newae.com/Capture/ChipWhisperer-Lite/), not suitable for other upper and lower models.
 (modification required for other models)
-In addition, it only provides the **power trace measurement function**.
+In addition, it only provides the **power trace measurement functions**.

 ## Requirement
 * [chipwhisperer](https://github.com/newaetech/chipwhisperer) (commits up to Jan.
 2021)